-An investigation of activities essential to national and state constitution formulation and the creation of public policies, economic, cultural, social, and political elements that impact the process; high level responses to policies such as the non-violent resistance of Mahatma Gandhi and Martin Luther King, Jr.
+An investigation of activities essential to national and state constitution formulation and the creation of public policies, including the economic, cultural, social, and political elements that impact the process.

 Contemporary Political Issues

 Introduces students to past and present dynamics in political life that emanate from around the world.
 The aim of the course is to think critically about news headlines and to make sense of and discern reality.